doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 ### **Miscast Enhanced**
 - Ensure "Debug Mode" is disabled
 ### **Multi Mark & Harder Recall**
-- Customize Limited Recall values
+- Enable Limited Recall: No
-	- Recalls per day: 4
-- *optional* Enable Miscast Enhanced integration!
+- Enable Miscast Enhanced integration: Yes
 ### **No More Friendly Fire**
 - Blacklist: add "Hlormar Wine-Sot" (corrects an interaction between this mod and a vanilla quest)
 ### **No Translation Tooltips**